 The numbers speak for themselves.
 More than 95% of the Class of 2015 were employed, continuing their education, or engaged in service within a year of graduating.

 Of the 911 applicants to doctoral health profession schools over the past 15 years, an average of 78% were accepted to schools of medicine, dentistry, veterinary medicine, podiatry, and optometry.

 There’s yet another success story at Scranton: the Fulbright story.
-Since 1972, 150 students from the Univer-sity have received Fulbrights or other prestigious international fellowships, administered by the Institute of International Education and International Rotary.
-For the past nine years, The Chronicle of Higher Education has listed the University among the top producers of Fulbright awards for American students.
+Since 1972, 155 students from the Univer-sity have received Fulbright or other prestigious international fellowships, administered by the Institute of International Education and International Rotary.
+In recent years The Chronicle of Higher Education has listed the University among the top producers of Fulbright awards for American students.

-Because more majors mean more major opportunities for you, Scranton offers 66 bachelor’s degree programs, 44 minors, and 26 master’s degree programs, as well as doctoral programs in physical therapy (D.P.T.) and nursing practice (D.N.P.) through three colleges and schools.
+Because more majors mean more major opportunities for you, Scranton offers 65 bachelor’s degree programs, 43 minors, and 29 master’s degree programs, as well as doctoral programs in Physical Therapy (DPT) and Nursing Practice (DNP) through three colleges and schools.

 Teachers with the power of passion

 Scranton faculty members have a passion for teaching.
 It shows in the innovative ways they engage students in the educational experience and is evident in the way they know and care for students as individuals.
 When it comes to scholarly activity, Scranton professors rival the best.
 Their works are published widely in prestigious scholarly journals.
 They are featured in national media and are frequent presenters at national and international conferences.

 The Faculty-Student Research Program (FSRP) gives you an opportunity to be involved in faculty research in fields as diverse as the natural sciences, humanities, social sciences, and business.
 Student-faculty research often makes its way into journals or presentations at national conferences.